wilcoxen-courses/e270-census-api/README.md

 ## Input Data

 Most of the data will be obtained from the Census via its API.
+However, one CSV file, **census-info.csv**, is provided that will be used to help manage the data retrieval and analysis.
+The first five columns were copied and pasted directly from the main Census variable list for table B15003, which provides the number of people with different levels of education.
+The sixth column ("group") was added for this exercise and will be used for grouping educational levels.

-However, one CSV file, **variable-info.csv**, is provided that will be used to help manage the data retrieval and analysis.
-The file has three columns.
-The first, `variable`, contains the names of 25 Census variables, B15003_001E through B15003_025E, which give the number of people aged 25 and older whose final level of education falls in various categories.
+The `"UniqueID"` column contains the base names of 25 Census variables, B15003_001 through B15003_025, which give the number of people aged 25 and older whose final level of education falls in various categories.
 Be sure to keep in mind that it's the *final* year of education.
-For example, B15003_016E is the number of people whose final year of education was graduating from high school: it does not include anyone who finished a year of college or more.
+For example, B15003_016 is the number of people whose final year of education was graduating from high school: it does not include anyone who finished a year of college or more.

-The second column, `description`, has a short Census description for each variable.
-The third column, `group`, does not come from the Census.
-Rather, it was added as part of this exercise to facilitate aggregating the data.
-It takes on one of the following values, depending on the variable described in the row: `'total'`, for the total population 25 and over in the county; `'<hs'` for any level of education below high school graduation; `'hs'` for high school graduation or equivalent; `'some col'` for some college or an Associate's degree; `'ba+'` for a Bachelor's degree or beyond.
+The `"group"` column takes on one of the following values, depending on the variable described in the row: `'total'`, for the total population 25 and over in the county; `'<hs'` for any level of education below high school graduation; `'hs'` for high school graduation or equivalent; `'some col'` for some college or an Associate's degree; `'ba+'` for a Bachelor's degree or beyond.

 ## Deliverables